Fdawgs/node-unrtf/README.md

 sudo apt-get install unrtf
 ```

-For Mac, the binary can be installed with [Homebrew](https://brew.sh/):
+For macOS, the binary can be installed with [Homebrew](https://brew.sh/):

 ```
 brew install unrtf